DerRobert-28/Brainfuck/README.md

 "BF.exe" runs your compiled Brainfuck byte code.
 The calling syntax is as follows: ```bf <sourceFile>```
 \
-**Important:** Do not provide a file extension, because the interpreter assumes files having ".bc"
+**Important:** Do not provide a file extension, because the interpreter assumes files having ".bfc"
 \
 \
 The code is running inside a BVM,